instantiations/tonel-vast/README.md

 - Clone this repository.
 - From the configuration map browser, import all versions of the `Tonel` map from `envy/Tonel.dat`.
 Then "Load With Required Maps" the latest version of it.
 - Explore the [documentation](docs/).
 - (optional) Run SUnit Suite for all `Tonel` map (right click on the map -> `Test Loaded Applications`).
-You should see around 58 unit tests and most of them passing).
+You should see around 58 unit tests and all passing.

 ## Quick Start